vertyll/vertyll/README.md

 ## 👋 Hi I'm Mikołaj
 Welcome to my GitHub profile.

 I'm a developer based in Poland, and I'm passionate about crafting digital experiences and web development.
-I am currently studying computer science with specialization in programming and I am learning.
+I am currently studying computer science with specialization in programming.
+I improve my programming details every day.
+Outside of work, physical activity is also important to me.
+I regularly visit the gym, which helps me maintain my work-life balance.
+I believe that a healthy lifestyle translates into productivity at work and helps achieve better results.

 ## 💻 Tech Stack